GrizzlyFr/zketech_controller/README.md

 The next developpement stages shall be:
 - Building a graphical interface with support for local languages and multiple steps tests described in text files
-- Fixing upper boundaries checks when launching tests
+- Fixing metrics upper & lower limits checks and device state checks  when launching tests